Exit 13: Critical reception

 Exit 13 garnered mixed reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 57, based on 5 reviews.

 Despite being too lengthy and containing lesser tracks like "American Girl", Jesal Padania of RapReviews praised the album for having a consistent sound of instruments and synths in the tracks and LL's strong lyricism, saying that "In other words, all that effort that LL finally put into Exit 13 has really paid off - and he is getting the best revenge of all...
 Showing Def Jam what they will be missing."
 Steve Jones of USA Today called it LL's "most aggressive album in years," praising his standard braggadocio and lady-swooning content for being consistently energetic because of an amalgam of young up-and-coming producers, concluding that "After 10 straight platinum albums, his last two have only gone gold.
 But he seems to have gotten his swagger back.
 He may be hitting the Exit, but he is not easing up on the gas."

 In The New York Times, Jon Pareles felt that LL more than holds his own with the sounds delivered by newer producers that lift his old-school meets new-school lyricism, concluding with, "To his credit, LL Cool J is too romantic to treat women as crudely as younger rappers do.
-And while this 76-minute album flags near the end, there’s still more than enough smooth-tongued, quick-witted rhyming to justify his boasts."
+And while this 76-minute album flags near the end, there's still more than enough smooth-tongued, quick-witted rhyming to justify his boasts."
 AllMusic's Andy Kellman said that despite tracks like "You Better Watch Me" and "This Is Ring Tone M..." that show LL at his best, he criticized the record for being too try-hard in sounding like the mainstream rap albums released that year, concluding that "Out with a whimper, not a bang, Exit 13 is an off-ramp leading to a boulevard of several mismanaged White Castle knock-offs."

 Chart performance

-Exit 13 debuted and peaked at number nine on the US Bilboard 200 in the week of September 27, 2008, selling 44,000 copies in its first week of release.
+Exit 13 debuted and peaked at number nine on the US Billboard 200 in the week of September 27, 2008, selling 44,000 copies in its first week of release.
 By October 2008, it had sold 80,000 copies in the United States, according to Nielsen SoundScan.
 Exit 13 would become LL Cool J's final album with Def Jam.
-In regards to the album's reception and lack of proper marketing, the he stated in 2009: "The record just really honestly, you know, didn’t have that support that I wish it would have had.
-[I] can’t blame anyone.
+In regards to the album's reception and lack of proper marketing, he stated in 2009: "The record just really honestly, you know, didn't have that support that I wish it would have had.
+[I] can't blame anyone.
 It was my last record, and I guess for whatever reason, whether it was quality or business, you know, the company just decided that they were going to write it off and not really give it that shot."